-The Garron Centre for Child and Adolescent Mental Health is a new mental health unit that promotes health and well-being for children, adolescents and youth who suffer from mental health illness.
+The Garron Centre for Child and Adolescent Mental Health is a mental health unit that promotes health and well-being for children, adolescents and youth who suffer from mental health illness.
 This centre is a part of the IWK Health Centre – the Maritime region's leading healthcare and research centre dedicated to the well-being of women, children, youth and families.

 The new inpatient mental health unit will enhance the exceptional work of the IWK Mental Health and Addictions Program staff and physicians.
 We will continue to provide excellent treatment for conditions such as psychosis, depression, bipolar disorder and obsessive compulsive disorder in children and teens, but the unit's environment will now contribute additional therapeutic effects to our interventions.
 The physical space will truly be part of the healing process.